Sultanate of Zanzibar

-The Sultanate of Zanzibar (Usultani wa Zanzibar, سلطنة زنجبار), also known as the Zanzibar Sultanate, was an East African Muslim state controlled by the Sultan of Zanzibar, in place between 1856 and 1964.
+The Sultanate of Zanzibar (Usultani wa Zanzibar, سلطنة زنجبار), also known as the Zanzibar Sultanate, was an East African Muslim state controlled by the Sultan of Zanzibar, in existence between 1856 and 1964.
 The Sultanate's territories varied over time, and after a period of decline, the state had sovereignty over only the Zanzibar Archipelago and a 10 mi strip along the Kenyan coast, with the interior of Kenya constituting the British Kenya Colony and the coastal strip administered as a de facto part of that colony.

 Under an agreement reached on 8 October 1963, the Sultan of Zanzibar relinquished sovereignty over his remaining territory on the mainland, and on 12 December 1963, Kenya officially obtained independence from the British.
-On 12 January 1964, revolutionaries, led by the African Afro-Shirazi Party, overthrew the mainly Arab government.
+On 12 January 1964, revolutionaries led by the African Afro-Shirazi Party overthrew the mainly Arab government.
 Jamshid bin Abdullah, the last sultan, was deposed and lost sovereignty over Zanzibar, marking the end of the Sultanate, and resulted in the massacre of tens of thousands of Arabs.
-It was also involved in the shortest war in history, the Anglo-Zanzibar War, which lasted 38 minutes.
+It was also involved in the shortest war in history, the Anglo-Zanzibar War, which lasted 38 minutes on the morning of 27 August 1896.

 History

-Photograph of a slave boy in the Sultanate of Zanzibar.
+Photograph of an enslaved boy in the Sultanate of Zanzibar.
 'An Arab master's punishment for a slight offence.' circa 1890.